sjsikora/Hour-of-Code/README.md

 As a challenge to myself and my friends, I have committed to 100 days of coding for an hour.
 Here is a log of my day by day and the progress I make:

+### Day 9 2/11/23

+No commits on this repo today.
+I was doing some researching about what would be a good project to develop next.
+I think I am going to try to make an app.
+This will probably end up being full stack, but I am exicted to start working on it and getting past problems along the way.
+Instead for today see the connections repo for day 9.
+Yet, you will not find a lot of work quite yet.

 ### Day 8 2/10/23

 Missed a day, however, I am back on.
 Think I am nearing the end of this project.
 The rest would be to expand the database and my outputs cleaner.
 Yet, if I were to talk to this program, I would feel confident putting it in desmos.
 Although, one fault is that the parentheses need to be explictly spoken to the program.
 Working on making a system warning the user if they do not have enough parentheses, but there is just no way to read the user's mind to place them.